Skip to main content

 Why Digital Privacy Cases Are Not ADA Cases

-By James Chung, Managing Partner, Pro Veritas Law LLP · April 10, 2026 · 5 minutes read
+By James Chung, Esq., Managing Partner, Pro Veritas Law LLP · April 10, 2026 · 6 minutes read read

 Defense counsel should understand from the outset that digital privacy violation cases are fundamentally different from ADA cases.
 They are not the same type of litigation.
 Here are ten key distinctions:

-Digital privacy violations involve the actual theft or unauthorized collection of your personal information — your browsing history, location, messages, or identity.
+Digital privacy violations involve the actual unauthorized collection of personal information — browsing history, location, messages, or identity.
 This creates real, tangible, and often permanent damage.
-In contrast, many ADA cases are based on technical violations where the plaintiff may not have suffered any meaningful real-world harm.
+In contrast, many ADA website cases are based on technical violations where the plaintiff may not have suffered meaningful real-world harm.

-When a company violates digital privacy, it doesn't just affect one person — it can impact millions of users at the same time.
+When a company violates digital privacy, it doesn't just affect one person — it can impact millions of users simultaneously.
 One tracking pixel or backdoor can expose the data of an entire user base.
-ADA cases are strictly individual — only one person claims injury, and the rest of the public is unaffected.
+ADA website cases are typically individual — one person claims injury based on their specific experience with the website.

 Privacy violations work through network inference.
-If one person in your network has their data leaked, algorithms can more easily identify and profile you as well.
+If one person in your network has their data compromised, algorithms can more easily identify and profile you as well.
 One breach can ripple outward and expose an entire connected group.
-ADA violations are completely isolated — one person's issue has no impact on anyone else.
+ADA violations are isolated — one person's accessibility issue has no cascading impact on others.

 In privacy cases, companies are actively taking something that belongs to you — your personal data — without your consent.
 It is a taking.
-ADA cases are about a business failing to provide access.
-The company isn't stealing anything from the plaintiff.
+ADA website cases involve a business failing to provide access.
+The company isn't taking anything from the plaintiff.

-Modern courts have recognized that the mere unauthorized collection of personal data can constitute concrete injury, as seen in the Camplisson v.
-Adidas ruling.
+Modern courts have recognized that the mere unauthorized collection of personal data can constitute concrete injury, as seen in Camplisson v.
+Adidas.
 No additional economic harm needs to be shown.
-ADA cases often struggle to prove any actual damage and frequently rely on statutory damages instead.
+ADA website cases frequently rely on statutory damages because actual damage can be difficult to demonstrate.

 7. Long-Term Consequences

-Stolen personal data can haunt someone for years.
-It can be sold, used for identity theft, targeted discrimination, stalking, or blackmail.
+Compromised personal data can affect someone for years.
+It can be sold, used for identity theft, targeted discrimination, stalking, or other harmful purposes.
 A privacy breach has lasting, often irreversible consequences.
-An ADA violation is typically resolved with a simple website update and has no long-term effect on the individual.
+An ADA website violation is typically resolved with a website update and has limited long-term effect on the individual.

 8. Scale of Impact

 A single privacy violation can affect tens of millions of users across the country in one incident.
-ADA cases are almost always small, single-plaintiff disputes against individual businesses and rarely affect more than one person.
+ADA website cases are almost always small, single-plaintiff disputes against individual businesses.

-Digital privacy directly protects core First Amendment rights — including freedom of speech, expression, assembly, and the fundamental right to have control over one's own personal information and privacy.
+Digital privacy directly protects core First Amendment rights — including freedom of speech, expression, assembly, and the fundamental right to control one's own personal information.
 Without privacy, people cannot speak freely online.
-ADA cases are purely statutory accessibility matters with no constitutional dimension.
+ADA website cases are purely statutory accessibility matters.

-Digital privacy litigation serves the broader public by protecting every internet user's fundamental right to control their own information.
-It benefits society as a whole.
-Many ADA cases primarily benefit a small group of repeat filers and their attorneys, and the direct public benefit can vary.
+Digital privacy litigation serves the broader public by protecting every internet user's right to control their own information.
+It benefits society as a whole by establishing guardrails around how personal data can be collected and used.

 To discuss a potential matter or learn more about our practice, contact us.